 Using Contract Tools on a Virtual Machine

 To activate or begin a trial of Contract Tools, Windows, Word, and Contract Tools must be installed on real hardware, not on a virtual machine.
-Examples of virtual machine software include Citrix Virtual Apps and Desktops, Hyper‑V, Parallels Desktop, Remote Desktop Services, VMware Fusion, Windows 365, Windows Sandbox, and Windows Virtual Desktop.
+Examples of virtual machine software include Citrix Virtual Apps and Desktops, Microsoft 365 Defender, Parallels Desktop, Remote Desktop Services, VMware Fusion, Windows 365, Windows Sandbox, and Windows Virtual Desktop.

 If you need to use Contract Tools on a virtual machine, email email@example.com to learn about deployment options.

 To learn about trying Contract Tools, see Trying Contract Tools.
 To learn about activating Contract Tools, see Activating Contract Tools.
 To learn about other Contract Tools prerequisites, see Prerequisites for Installing Contract Tools.